A VOLCANO THEATRE PRODUCTION IN ASSOCIATION WITH THE MOVEABLE BEAST COLLECTIVE

-Found under a tree by an ex-slave named Monisha, Treemonisha grows into a woman who will change the course of her post Civil War community.
-This is Scott Joplin’s main character in his almost unknown 1911 opera, Treemonisha: the first black opera composed in North America to survive to the present day.
+Found under a tree by an ex-slave named Monisha, Treemonisha grows into a woman who will change the course of her post-Civil War community.

-It is from this score that we are working.
-In a joint US/Canada creative collaboration, Volcano is creating a new libretto honouring the politics of Joplin’s original, and maintaining his setting (Texarkana in the late 1800s).
-Most of his characters remain, although a much greater emphasis is being placed on the women.
+It is from Joplin’s remaining piano/vocal score that we are working.
+In a joint US/Canada creative collaboration, Volcano has commissioned a new libretto honouring the politics of Joplin’s original, and maintaining his setting (Texarkana in the late 1800s).
+Most of his characters remain, with a much greater emphasis placed on the women.
 Treemonisha herself is being reassigned more music, given a fuller journey, and a storyline that will resonate strongly with the politics of today.
-The new words will be retrofitted onto Joplin’s extraordinary music, and the whole thing will be brought to life by a new musical arrangement.

 A Word from Librettist Leah-Simone Bowen